“Seagull Actual, Seagull Actual, this is Seagull 1-2-Alpha, over.” I called out, climbing the elevation.

 Three hours passed.
 Sam and I were in that office building, exchanging some memories of the good old times in the platoon.
 The old lamp was good enough to light up the whole room.
-We tried to find some cactus or any reptiles earlier, but there was no sign of life there, except us, the two marooned, dehydrated soldiers, awaiting a hopeless sunrise.
+We tried to find some cactus and worms earlier, but there was no sign of life there, except us, the two marooned, dehydrated soldiers, awaiting a hopeless sunrise.
 We both realized that neither of us would have either the physical strength or enough sanity to think straight and make it through the next day.

 “The radical four!”
 I pronounced the band’s name in a deep voice and chuckled.